 Still not very widespread, but certainly useful, conversational platforms can support citizens in reaching public administrations, as in the case of chatbots on institutional sites, to provide information and deliver services.
-On the other hand, on the side of employees, they can streamline repetitive activities by assisting them, for example, in carrying out paperwork and filling out documents.
+On the other hand, employees can streamline repetitive activities by assisting them, for example, in carrying out paperwork and filling out documents.

 Artificial intelligence solutions such as conversational interfaces are increasingly being used in healthcare to support communication with patients, in particular diagnostics and monitoring, as well as information retrieval.
-Especially in health emergency situations, it is essential to be able to deliver services and facilitate doctor-patient communications even at a distance.
+Especially in health emergencies, it is essential to be able to deliver services and facilitate doctor-patient communications even at a distance.

 – Entertainment, tourism and information

 A further use of chatbots is in the entertainment and media sector: starting from public information services, such as newspapers, which provide suggestions on the most suitable content to be consulted by the user.
-Also in the world of entertainment, chatbots are used to provide information or facilitate the purchase of tickets for events, concerts, cinemas, theaters, etc..
+Also in the world of entertainment, chatbots are used to provide information or facilitate the purchase of tickets for events, concerts, cinemas, theatres, etc.

 – Logistics sector